dimidia379/booklist/README.md

 - search

 Here are all the templates:
 - **layout.html** This page contains navbar including search panel.
+Navbar is mobile responsive.
 - **login.html** Page for login.
 - **register.html** Page for registration.
 - **index.html** The main page with links to all tracks, uploading own track, registration or login .
 Also it provide information about number of tracks on premoderation for the site admin.